 - Assessment of Tyres & Wheels

-- Corrosion Assessment (including assessment of brake pipes)
+- Testting corrosion assessment (including assessment of brake pipes)

-We do not offer MOT training for motorcycles.
+We do not offer MOT training for motorcycles (class 1 & 2).

 Attending an IMI course at Mantra Learning means you will: